-Public participation entails much more than public hearings.
-Although there are many different ways to engage the public in road projects, they can all be distinguished by whether the participation is most about an agency informing the public (in a top-down manner) or whether the public is actively being involved.
-Below, a set of public participation methods is described.
-These are methods found to be in use in a selected set of CEDR countries [9].
+Public participation entails much more than just public hearings.
+Although there are many different ways to engage the public in road projects, they can all be distinguished by whether the participation is primarily about an agency informing the public of plans (in a top-down manner) or whether the public is actively being involved in the development of plans.
+Public participation methods are described in the following sections.
+These methods are in use in a selected set of CEDR countries [9].